-Forthplus Pension Ltd are based in Edinburgh and were previously known as Helium Miracle 119 Ltd and Athena Pensions Ltd.
+Forthplus Pension Ltd were based in Edinburgh and were previously known as Helium Miracle 119 Ltd and Athena Pensions Ltd.

 Brunel and Lewis Insurance Advisors, Agents & Sub-Agents Ltd are based in Cyprus.